 Become A Spotter

-Trainspotting is kind of old hat, but there are lots of other spotter hobbies: birds, of course, cars, dragonflies, trees, even fungi.
+Trainspotting is kind of old hat, but there are lots of other spotter hobbies: bird watching, of course, cars, dragonflies, trees, even fungi.
 All you need is yourself, some half-decent weather and a notebook.

 Try Anti-Gravity Cocooning

-It sounds like a craze – and it kind of is – but this is the perfect hobby for getting in the zen-zone.
+It sounds like a craze – and it kind of is – but this is among the most creative hobby ideas for getting in the zen-zone.
 It’s essentially a light yoga-style workout while cocooned in a hammock suspended from the ceiling, followed by a bit of a nap, designed to energise both body and mind.
 It works.

 Drive Fast Cars

 Research nearby track days or driving experiences and drive something incredible that won’t require a remortgage.
-Getting behind of a powerful car can be literally and figuratively transportive for petrol heads, and is the perfect hobby for a little bit of thrill.
+Getting behind the wheel of powerful or classic cars can be literally and figuratively transportive for petrol heads, and is the perfect hobby for a little bit of thrill.